Jayden Reed: Professional career

 Reed was selected in the second round, 50th overall, by the Green Bay Packers in the 2023 NFL draft.
 He signed his rookie contract on July 20, 2023.

 Reed made his NFL debut on September 10, 2023, catching two passes for 48 yards and rushing once for −2 yards in a 38–20 win against the Chicago Bears.
 He scored his first two NFL touchdowns on September 17 in a 25–24 loss to the Atlanta Falcons, on nine- and 10-yard passes from Jordan Love.
 In week 18, he had four receptions for 112 yards in a win over the Bears.
 As a rookie, he appeared in 16 games and started 13.
 He finished with 64 receptions for 793 yards and eight touchdowns, while also rushing for 119 yards on 11 carries with two touchdowns.

 In Week 1 of the 2024 season, against the Eagles, Reed had four receptions for 138 yards and a 70-yard receiving touchdown to go with a 33-yard rushing touchdown in the 34–29 loss.

 In Week 2 of the 2025 season, Reed suffered a fractured collarbone during the first quarter of a Thursday Night Football game against the Washington Commanders.
-The injury happened as Reed was catching a touchdown pass (the touchdown got overturned due to a holding call on right tackle Anthony Belton) while Commanders safety Quan Martin fell on Reed’s right shoulder.
-The Packers reported that Reed is expected to be out for 6–8 weeks.
+The injury happened as Reed was catching a touchdown pass (the touchdown got overturned due to a holding call on right tackle Anthony Belton) while Commanders safety Quan Martin fell on Reed's right shoulder, and was expected to be out for 6–8 weeks.
 On September 17, Reed underwent surgeries to repair a broken clavicle and a Jones fracture in his left foot.
+He was activated from injured reserve on December 6, ahead of the team's Week 14 matchup against the Chicago Bears.

+On April 24, 2026, the Packers signed Reed to a three-year contract extension worth $50.25 million.